-It is inevitable that various departments and bureaus in 1srael have seemingly conflicting missions.
-Fund-raising objectives require a stress on deprivation and social needs, while tourism emphasizes posh hotels and peaceful beaches, The Investment Authority talks about long range stability and security at the same time the Defense Department may need to warn of imminent armed threat.
+It is inevitable that various departments and bureaus in Israel have seemingly conflicting missions.
+Fund-raising objectives require a stress on deprivation and social needs, while tourism emphasizes posh hotels and peaceful beaches.
+The Investment Authority talks about longrange stability and security at the same time the Defense Department may need to warn of imminent armed threat.

-These diverse programs have to comexist with one another, each with different objectives.
-The United States Information Unit program will cut across some of these categories but will have a goal of its own ... that of telling the continuing Israel story to the United States.
+These diverse programs have to co-exist with one another, each with different objectives.
+The United States Information Unit program will cut across some of these categories but will have a goal of its own -that of telling the continuing Israeli story to the United States.

-Often programs will supplement or continue those handled by cultural, religious, investment, trade or tourist bureaus.
+Often programs will supplement or continue these handled by cultural, religious, investment, trade or tourist bureaus.